gunjansingh21/ETL-Project-KivaCrowdfundingAnalytics/README.md

 # Data
 The loan dataset provided by kiva contains a set of information for each loan application: dollar value of loan funded on Kiva.org; total dollar amount of loan; loan activity type; sector of loan activity as shown to lenders; country name; name of location within country; repayment interval, which is the frequency at which lenders are scheduled to receive installments, and loan theme, as well as Kiva’s estimates as to the various geolocations in which a loan theme has been offered.
 This data is in CSV format; hence, you need to load the data into the database for storage.
 I used the SQL server database as the data source for the project.

+I'm unable to add the dataset here becuase of the size.
+The size of the dataset is quite huge.
+Please use the link in DATA SOURCE section to download or refer to the dataset.

 ![image](https://github.com/gunjansingh21/ETL-Project-KivaCrowdfundingAnalytics/assets/29482753/632a1da9-34a8-4124-a4f8-aacc3d3a6303)

 # Table of Contents